-BU’s Research Computing Services (RCS) group currently has one job opening, but check back here in the future or at BU’s HR jobs site for opportunities.
+BU’s Research Computing Services (RCS) group currently does not have any openings, but check back here in the future or at BU’s HR jobs site for opportunities.

 BU Research Computing Services Overview